jmtsuji/Ca-Chlorohelix-allophototropha-RCI/README.md

 ## Repo contents
 The repo is organized into four main folders representing the analyses performed in this study:
 - `16S_rRNA_gene_amplicon_analysis`: download and analysis of 16S rRNA gene amplicon data from '_Ca_.
 Chloroheliales' enrichment cultures
-  - Used to produce Supplementary Data 1
+  - Used to produce Supplementary Data 6
 - `metagenome_analysis`: download, assembly, and binning of metagenome data from '_Ca_.
 Chloroheliales' enrichment cultures.
 Unassembled read-based analysis are also performed.
 Lastly, additional environmental metagenomes are also scanned for '_Ca_.
 Chloroheliales' sequences.
   - Used to produce Extended Data Fig. 1
 - `genome_bin_analysis`: download of all genome bins produced in this study, including the two bins classified to the novel '_Ca_.
 Chloroheliales' order.
 Analysis of the '_Ca_.
 Chloroheliales' genome bins, including detection of the novel Type I reaction center-associated genes, homology modelling, and
 HMM development, are also included.
-  - Used to produce Supplementary Data 2, Figure 2c and the bottom portion of Extended Data Fig. 4.
+  - Used to produce Supplementary Data 1, Fig. 1c and the bottom portion of Extended Data Fig. 5.
 - `comparative_genomics`: phylogenetic and functional gene comparisons between the novel '_Ca_.
 Chloroheliales' bins and other phototrophs or members of the _Chloroflexota_ phlylum.
-  - Used to produce the bulk of the data presentations in the paper: Fig. 2a-b; Fig. 3, Supplementary Data 3, and Extended Data Table 1; Extended Data Figs. 2-8, and Extended Data Table 2.
+  - Used to produce the bulk of the data presentations in the paper: Fig. 1a-b; Fig. 2, Supplementary Data 2, and Extended Data Table 1; Extended Data Figs. 2,4-6,8-10, and Extended Data Table 2.
+- `lake_survey_analysis`: analyze Boreal Shield lake metagenome and metatranscriptome data
+  - Used to produce Fig. 3, Extended Data Fig. 7, and Supplementary Data 3-5

 In addition, summary folders contain data of particular relevance to readers:
 - The `data_presentations` folder contains the individual tables and figures (vector format where possible) that are